TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorstandardssdnotsupported.md

 # UserErrorStandardSSDNotSupported

 <!--issueDescription-->
-We found that you are using Standrd SSD disk for this **<!--$DatasouceName-->DatasouceName<!--/$DatasouceName-->** VM, however Azure Backup currently does not supports Standard SSD disks for the vaults that are not upgraded to Azure VM Backup stack v2.
+We found that you are using Standrd SSD disk for this **<!--$DatasouceName-->DatasouceName<!--/$DatasouceName-->** VM.
+However, Azure Backup currently does not support Standard SSD disks for vaults that are not upgraded to Azure VM Backup stack v2.
 <!--/issueDescription-->

 ## **Recommended Steps**